BigDataForSanDiego/2019-Team-205/proposal_submission_form.md

 #### A question your team is answering (check a box OR provide a question your team created)

 **Smart City**
-- [x] How can San Diegans have better options for parking in high-traffic areas to void congestion?
+- [ ] How can San Diegans have better options for parking in high-traffic areas to void congestion?
-- [x] How can we get an emergency vehicle to the scene in shortest possible time can save lives?
+- [ ] How can we get an emergency vehicle to the scene in shortest possible time can save lives?
 - [ ] Your question:

 **Smart Environment**
 - [ ] How can San Diegans have access to better air quality indoors and outdoors?
 - [ ] How can we clean San Diego beaches effectively?
-- [ ] Your question:
+- [X] Your question: How can we continue to help lower the usage of plastic water bottles at San Diego State University?

 **Smart Education**
 - [ ] How can schools better utilize their physical resources?